World Cup Favourites: Top Contenders & Dark Horses for 2026

 Identifying the World Cup favourites, and even the dark horses, is not a guessing game.
 Experts and regulated operators rely on specific data points to predict which nations will succeed.
 We combine five key metrics to create an accurate map of the title contenders.

-- FIFA Ranking: We track a team’s evolution over the last 12 months.
-Consistently staying in the top 10 is a strong indicator of stability and quality.
+We track a team’s evolution over the last 12 months.
+Consistently staying in the top 10 in the governing body’s eyes is a strong indicator of stability and quality.

-- Recent Performance: We analyse form in major tournaments like the Euro 2024 (Spain) and Copa América 2024 (Argentina), as well as recent Nations League and Championship results, such as Morocco.
+We analyse form in major tournaments like the Euro 2024 (Spain), Copa América 2024 (Argentina), and AFCON 2025 (Morocco).
+We also check recent Nations League and Championship results, as well as international friendlies.

 You can learn more about applying these metrics in our guide on how to bet on the World Cup.